ultraio/docs-blockchain/docs/blockchain/general/tools/cleos.md

 Account names are automatically generated sequentially based on the previous name.
 Developers are not required to provide a name for an account, developers are given one.

-_Requires system contracts to be deployed, and applied on Testnet and production networks._
+_Requires system contracts to be deployed, and applied on Testnet and Mainnet._

 ### Name Type Rules